Collagen Gummies That Actually Hold Up

 Gelatin vs. pectin: with collagen, this choice becomes a process strategy

-Most people frame the gelling system choice as a positioning decision.
-In manufacturing, it’s more useful to treat it as a process control strategy-especially once collagen enters the picture.
+Most people see the gelling system choice as a positioning decision.
+In manufacturing, treat it as a process control strategy—especially once collagen enters the picture.

-The takeaway is simple: the gelling system isn’t just about preference-it affects depositor behavior, cure kinetics, and long-term texture stability.
+The gelling system isn't just about preference—it affects depositor behavior, cure kinetics, and long-term texture stability.

 The most common failure shows up after packaging

-A collagen gummy can leave the line looking perfect and still fail later-especially after shipping, temperature cycling, and repeated bottle openings.
-This is where brands feel the pain: returns, complaints, and shortened consumer confidence.
+A collagen gummy can leave the line looking perfect and still fail later—especially after shipping, temperature cycling, and repeated bottle openings.
+Brands feel the pain here: returns, complaints, and lost confidence.

 Post-pack issues commonly include: